 I’m frequently asked about volunteering overseas and unfortunately, I don’t know much about it.
 So today, I’m turning the blog over to friend and volunteer tourism expert Shannon O’Donnell from the blog A Little Adrift.
 She’s been volunteering around the world for years and recently published a book on the subject.
-She is the expert so without further ado, here is Shannon’s advice on finding good volunteer opportunities.
+She’s the expert, so without further ado, here’s Shannon’s advice on finding good volunteer opportunities.

-A foundational motivation underpinning the past four years I have been traveling around the world was a notion that through serving others I would find a clearer direction for my own life.
-There are many prisms through which we can better understand and respect other cultures as we travel, but for me, the most effective prism has been volunteering.
-I left to travel for a range of reasons and I had many ideas and notions about what I would find when I left the confines of the United States.
-The mere act of travel dispelled many of those notions almost immediately, but it was only when I slowed down and spent time volunteering within these communities that I was able to sink into the travel experience in a way that goes beyond photographing the major temples, churches, and iconic sites.
+A foundational motivation underpinning the past four years I’ve been traveling around the world has been the idea that serving others would help me find clearer direction for my life.
+There are many ways to better understand and respect other cultures as we travel, but for me, the most effective has been volunteering.
+I left to travel for many reasons, and I had many preconceived ideas about what I would find when I left the confines of the United States.
+Traveling dispelled many of those notions almost immediately, but it was only when I slowed down and spent time volunteering that I was able to sink into the travel experience in a way that goes beyond photographing the major temples, churches, and iconic sites.

-When I first left in 2008 on what I thought would simply be a year-long round the world trip, I was overwhelmed by how convoluted and ethically ambiguous the international volunteer industry seemed.
-Simple searches to find projects I could support on my trip yielded a bevy of companies touting volunteer experiences operating in the poorest countries in the world and yet costing many thousands of dollars—it didn’t make sense and it nearly discouraged me from doing any work at all.
-But once I traveled, and researched, and learned, I realized there are so many quality, ethical options out there for travelers interested in volunteering, but finding them is tougher than it should be.
-It is the very nature of this quandary that motivated me to write my book, The Volunteer Traveler’s Handbook.
+When I first left in 2008 on what I thought would simply be a year-long round-the-world trip, I was overwhelmed by how convoluted and ethically ambiguous the international volunteer industry seemed.
+Simple searches to find projects I could support on my trip yielded a bevy of companies touting volunteer experiences operating in the poorest countries in the world and yet costing many thousands of dollars—it didn’t make sense, and it nearly discouraged me from doing any work at all.
+But once I traveled, researched, and learned, I realized there are many quality, ethical options out there for travelers interested in volunteering, but finding them is tougher than it should be.
+It’s this quandary that motivated me to write my book, The Volunteer Traveler’s Handbook.

 I know what it’s like to want to volunteer and travel, but to be confused by the sometimes huge fees, the equivocal ethics, and the sheer number of options.
 With that in mind, I jumped at the opportunity Matt gave me to share five clear steps that show how to find and vet good-fit volunteer projects.